-An important related suite of standards for describing and managing records is ISO 23081 (Information and documentation - Records management processes - Metadata for records).
+An important related suite of standards for describing and managing records is ISO 23081 (Information and documentation - Records management processes - Metadata for records).11

 Both RiC-CM and ISO 23081 provide internationally agreed-upon metadata frameworks for describing and managing records.
 The focus of RiC-CM is the metadata used to describe, control, and enable access to records of enduring value that are identified for ongoing preservation by an archival program; the focus of ISO 23081 is the metadata that is needed to protect, understand, and enable the usability of records as evidence from the point of creation by records creators and for as long as the records need to be retained.
-Clearly, there is a substantial commonality of purpose across the two frameworks - especially as they are both focused on metadata created and/or captured by records creators will be reused by archival programs in their descriptive systems.
+Clearly, there is a substantial commonality of purpose across the two frameworks - especially as they are both focused on metadata for managing and enabling the use of records.
+In practice, it is expected that a lot of metadata created and/or captured by records creators will be reused by archival programs in their descriptive systems.
 As such, it is highly desirable for both metadata frameworks to be as conceptually consistent and interoperable as possible with each other, notwithstanding their somewhat different target audiences and contexts of deployment.

 The multi-entity conceptual framework for documenting and understanding the contextual inter-relationships within which records are created and used that is presented in ISO 23081 has greatly influenced and is reflected in the entity model presented in RiC-CM.
-While there nevertheless remains some differences between the entity models in the two frameworks, it is hoped that ongoing dialogue and collaboration between the professional communities responsible for their ongoing evolution and development will lead to an increasing alignment, convergence, and interoperability between the two frameworks as future iterations of each are developed in the years to come.
+While there nevertheless remain some differences between the entity models in the two frameworks, it is hoped that ongoing dialogue and collaboration between the professional communities responsible for their ongoing evolution and development will lead to an increasing alignment, convergence, and interoperability between the two frameworks as future iterations of each are developed in the years to come.
 Ultimately, it is in everyone's interests for the key metadata frameworks used by practitioners who manage records to be as consistent as possible with each other.
 The EGAD is committed to pursuing this objective.